Nike Tennis Camp at MIT

 Extended Day (Tennis + Science + Swim)

-In addition to a half day of tennis instruction, campers can choose to stay until 5:00pm and partake in our Science Program and enjoy supervised recreational swimming in the MIT pool!
+In addition to a full day of tennis instruction and the science class, campers can choose to stay until 5:00pm and enjoy supervised recreational swimming in the MIT pool!

 All sessions are open to players of all abilities.
 Upon arrival, all participants are evaluated by the staff so that their own instructional needs can be addressed throughout the week.

 The All Skills program is designed for tennis players of any skill level and background.
 Campers will learn fundamentals and improve upon their game.